Padstow Harbour, Padstow, Cornwall

 Lost Gardens of Heligan, St Austell, Cornwall,

 The Lost Gardens of Heligan was also a highlight of the week.
-There is the history of the gardens and memorials for the workers who died in WW2.
-If you like animals there are also pigs goats and emus.
-The garden is huge and there is so much to do.
-They had a rope bridge which was quite exciting to walk on and gave you a good view of the garden below.
+There is a history of the gardens and memorials for the workers who died in WW2.
+If you like animals, there are also pigs, goats and emus.
+The garden is huge, and there is so much to do.
+They had a rope bridge, which was quite exciting to walk on and gave you a good view of the garden below.
 I would make a whole day of it if you go because the park is huge and there is so much to do and observe.
-I’m not a huge fan of gardens but I found it interesting reading how it got abandoned in ww2 and then renovated into the park you can visit.
-It was busy but the park was big enough for everyone to be spread out and not feel overcrowded.
-I believe it is around 50-minute drive from Padstow.
-There are also a lot of small roads you have to drive on to get there.
+I’m not a huge fan of gardens, but I found it interesting reading how it got abandoned in WW2 and then renovated into the park you can visit.
+It was busy, but the park was big enough for everyone to be spread out and not feel overcrowded.
+I believe it is around a 50-minute drive from Padstow.
+There are also many small roads you must drive on to get there.

 Port Issac